Hafsa1918/SmallObjectDetection/README.md

 # SmallObjectDetection

-This repository helps you develop and train YOLOv3 network for real-time detection of small objects in real-time.
+This repository helps in development and training YOLOv3 network for real-time detection of small objects in real-time.

 # License
 This repo is licensed under MIT license.
 This work is adaption from [AntonMu/TrainYourOwnYOLO](https://github.com/AntonMu/TrainYourOwnYOLO) which itself is inspired by [qqwweee/keras-yolo3](https://github.com/qqwweee/keras-yolo3)